William Lily (grammarian): Death

-He died of the plague in London on 25 February 1522 and was buried in the north churchyard of Old St Paul's Cathedral.
-His grave and monument were destroyed in the Great Fire of London in 1666.
+Lily's grave and monument were destroyed in the Great Fire of London in 1666.
 A modern monument in the crypt lists his as one of the important graves lost.

 Works

 Lily is famous not only as one of the pioneers of Greek learning, but as one of the joint-authors of a book, familiar to many generations of students up to the 19th century, the old Eton Latin Grammar or Accidence.
 This Brevissima Institutio, a sketch by Colet, corrected by Erasmus and worked upon by Lily, contains two portions the author of which is indisputably Lily.
 These are the lines on the genders of nouns, beginning Propria quae maribus, and those on the conjugation of verbs beginning As in praesenti.
 The Carmen de Moribus bears Lily's name in the early editions; but Thomas Hearne asserts that it was written by Leland, who was one of his scholars, and that Lily only adapted it.
 However Erasmus himself stated:

 At Colet's command, this book was written by William Lily, a man of no ordinary skill, a wonderful craftsman in the instruction of boys.
 When he had completed his work, it was handed over to, nay rather thrust upon, me for emendation. easier for me to do).
 So that Lily (endowed as he is with too much modesty) did not permit the book to appear with his name, and I (with my sense of candour) did not feel justified that the book should bear my name when it was the work of another.
 Since both of us refused our names it was published anonymously, Colet merely commending it in a preface.